Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

 Fanfiction would not exist without dialogue, and I'm talking about painful, awkward conversations.

 These quotations have to be so dreadful that you'll want to rip out your hair and pull a Van Gogh with your ears.

-You have to think of your fanfic as an amazingly terrible movie like Troll 2 or The Room.
-Those movies had brainless ideas combined with mentally challenged conversations that made you want to cry and laugh at the same time.
+You have to think of your fanfic as amazingly terrible movies like Troll 2 or The Room.
+Those movies had brainless ideas combined with dreadful conversations that made you want to cry and laugh at the same time.